-Course Grading & There are all together 100 points: Evaluation Homework assignments (20 points) Quizzes and exercises (20 points) One programming project (20 points) • A Final Exam (35 points) Discussion participations (5 points) Your overall course score S will be the sum of these points A: S is at least 90 points B: S is at least 75 points C: S is at least 60 points F: S is fewer than 60 points Each assignment/project late may not be accepted.
+Course Creding 9 There are all tagether 100 points: Course Grading & There are all together 100 points: Evaluation Homework assignments (20 points) Output and everying (20 points) Quizzes and exercises (20 points) One programming project (20 points) A Final Exam (35 points) Discussion participations (5 points) Your overall course score, S, will be the sum of these points.
+A: S is at least 90 points B: S is at least 75 points C: S is at least 60 points F: S is fewer than 60 points Each assignment/project late may not be accepted.
 Therefore, you should plan on working early.
-If there is an accident or emergency and you let me know.
-I will consider it accordingly Discussions- You are strongly recommended to post your results with images or animations.
-Your challenge is to immerse vourself in the topics and perspectives presented in the course.
+If there is an accident or emergency and you let me know, I will consider it accordingly.
+Discussions- You are strongly recommended to post your results as images or Discussions- animations in the Discussions.
+Your challenge is to immerse yourself in the topics and perspectives presented in the course.
 You will want to be able to comment on the discussion topics with authority.
-You are encouraged to make notes on your own thoughts about the various concepts and issues, and consider possible issues/outcomes.
-Your questions should be to the point and include sufficient technical detail for others to respond.
+You are encouraged to make notes on yourown thoughts about the various concepts and issues and consider possibleissues/outcomes.
+Your posts should be to the point and include sufficient technical detail for others to respond.
 You should present your opinions but justify them with facts and proper sources.
 What did you disagree with and why, or not understand?
 Again, you can present images or animations of your work for questions or comments.
-Initial/Original Deat Initial/Original Post Please provide response with a clear, well-formulated thesis; sentence structure, grammar, punctuation, and spelling count.
+Initial/Original Post Please provide response with a clear, well-formulated thesis; sentence structure, grammar, punctuation, and spelling count.
 Support all posts with appropriate rationale and citations from readings; appropriately document sources.
 Responding to Others Responses to classmates' postings should be thoughtful, and substantial.
 Consider points of agreement, disagreement, assumptions, and value judgments.
 Instructions Each student will make at least one original post for the first lesson 3 days before the homework due.
-Assignments and Each week a programming assignment is required to be uploaded to quizzes - Blackboard.
+Assignments and quizzes - Each week a programming assignment is required to be uploaded to Blackboard.
 Also, after finishing reviewing, there is a weekly online quiz in Blackboard.
 Assignments and quizzes are due as stated.
-Refer to the course schedule and weekly overviews for details. ⊨xams - I ne Final Exam will be an open-book test online in Blackboard that must be Final Project Instruction in \angle nours of as specified.
-The project will be appropriate in Blackboard with technical details Need Help?
+Refer to the course schedule and weekly overviews for details.
+Exams - The Final Exam will be an open-book test online in Blackboard that must be finished in 2 hours or as specified.
+Final Project - The project will be announced in Blackboard with technical details.
+Need Help?
 Utilize the "Course Q&A" discussion forum or email your instructor directly.